Tulip breaking virus: Distribution

 Control of the virus is notoriously difficult.
 Its distribution is world-wide and had been reported in all temperate regions where tulips are grown; it is particularly common in southern Europe where the aphid vectors are abundant early in the growing season.
 Virus transmission by aphids causes millions of dollars of damage in the flower bulb sector annually.
 Mineral oils and pyrethroids are applied weekly during the growth season to decrease the virus transmission in flower bulbs, and current research projects are attempting to learn about the risk of non-persistent virus transmission in relation to aphid population dynamics.

 Most recently, population dynamics of aphids in tulip fields were monitored during three growing seasons.
 Simultaneously, the period of TBV transmission by aphids was investigated experimentally by exposing small tulip plots during specified intervals to naturally occurring aphids.
 Finally, timing of virus spread was correlated with aphid population dynamics and weather conditions.
 In 2007 it was discovered that TBV transmission started in April, while the first aphids were not found until May.
 Apparently, the first aphids of the season had already contributed, in great extent, to the virus transmission, which was observed locally in the tulip plots.
 In addition, a second, but distinct, TBV isolate was identified, which resulted in the design of an improved TBV detection assay.
 These results should enable formulation of crop protection guidelines that are fine-tuned with the risk of virus transmission, which will help decrease environmental damage caused by pesticides.

 In an effort to restrict the virus, the United States, Great Britain and other countries prohibit the commercial sale of broken bulbs, or bulbs known to be infected by the virus.
 As TBV-infected bulbs gradually degenerate, the virus can be minimized by removing and destroying 'broken' bulbs quickly before aphids spread the virus to other bulbs or cross-contaminating lily hosts.

 Broken tulips today

-Today, tulips like Rem's Sensation displaying a "broken" effect are stable variants and the result of breeding, not viral infection, although many tulip fanciers feel these "modern" variants are a poor substitute when compared to the long-extinct rare cultivars like Semper Augustus.
-Modern tulip varieties infected with the virus are fragile, and are usually much smaller than normal healthy blooms, with a reduced stem length.
-There are only a few varieties of older, truly "broken" tulips still in existence such as Zomerschoon, but only because the worst aspects of the virus have somehow remained benign.
+Today, tulips like Rem's Sensation displaying a "broken" effect are the result of artificial selection, not viral infection, although many tulip fanciers feel these "modern" variants are a poor substitute when compared to long-extinct cultivars like Semper Augustus.
+Modern tulip varieties that become infected with this virus tend to become weak and stunted.
+There are only a few varieties of older, truly "broken" tulips still in existence such as Zomerschoon, but only because the worst aspects of the virus have somehow not activated.
 One such example is the rare Absalon, which dates from 1780; a "bizarre" colored variety, it displays gold flames against a dark chocolate brown background.